UMR-CNRM/vortex/sphinx/userguide/actions.rst

   >>> ad.actions()
   set(['mail', 'alarm', 'agt'])

-If we have a look to this :mod:`iga.tools.actions` for exemple, we can see the registering operation at the import time:
+If we have a look to this :mod:`iga.tools.actions` for example, we can see the registering operation at import time:

 .. code-block:: python